カテゴリー

 Category

-After summer passes, the tea leaves begin to mature, developing a deeper sweetness and a more mellow richness.
-This, too, is one of the true pleasures of tea grown through natural farming.
+As the tea matures over the summer, the leaves develop a deeper, more rounded sweetness.
+This evolving flavor is one of the true pleasures of tea produced through natural farming.

-From time to time, we hope you might look toward the distant mountains and imagine the young green leaves breathing there, along with the careful work of the farmers who cultivate tea by accepting and working with nature.
+We sincerely thank you for your patience in awaiting our “late” shincha.
+From time to time, we hope you may let your thoughts wander to the distant mountain highlands—imagining the fresh green leaves growing there and the careful, attentive work of the farmers who cultivate tea in harmony with nature.